asreview/asreview/docs/source/intro/datasets.rst

 |**Science**      |          |          |          |           |
 +-----------------+----------+----------+----------+-----------+

--  ✅ = The data can be exported from the citation manager and imported in ASReview.
+-  ✅ = The data can be exported from the search engine and imported in ASReview.
 -  N/A = This format does not exist.
--  X = not suported.
+-  X = Not suported.

 .. warning::